Leveraging navigator programs to assist court users

 What are court navigator programs?

 Court navigator programs use nonlawyer staff and volunteers from communities outside the court to provide person-to-person assistance to court users navigating the justice system without legal representation.
 Court navigators are typically volunteers who work with a court-supported program under the supervision of court staff.
-While most court navigator programs are operated by a community partner, some court systems operate their own navigator program and hire staff navigators.
+While many court navigator programs are operated by a community partner, some court systems operate their own navigator program.

 How do court navigator programs increase access to justice?